 The Agency has entered into a Title Sponsorship Agreement with Pinnacle Bank for the exclusive naming rights for the sports/entertainment arena through August 2038.
 The agreement called for Pinnacle Bank to make annual payments of \$280,000 through fiscal year 2023, when the payments increased to \$563,333 annually.
 The agreement also provided Pinnacle Bank with the opportunity to pay a discounted amount by making a prepayment to the Agency.
 Pinnacle Bank has exercised this option and has made prepayments to the Agency totaling approximately \$6,700,000.
-This amount is included in unearned revenue on the balance sheet at August 31, 2018 and will be recognized as revenue on a pro-rata basis over the remaining term of the agreement.
+This amount is included in unearned revenue on the balance sheet at August 31, 2020 and will be recognized as revenue on a pro-rata basis over the remaining term of the agreement.

 The Agency has entered into agreements with individuals and businesses for various premium seating arrangements.
 The agreements require an initial security deposit and annual installments from the individuals and businesses, with the option of prepayment, and have terms ranging between five and ten years.
-As of August 31, 2018, amounts collected by the Agency for premium seating arrangements for future years totaled approximately \$2,087,000, with approximately \$236,000 remaining to be collected for the contract period beginning September 1, 2018.
-The amount already collected is included in unearned revenue on the balance sheet and will be recognized as revenue in the fiscal year to which the payment relates.
+As of August 31, 2020, the Agency has not collected amounts for premium seating arrangements for future years, with approximately \$2,349,000 remaining to be collected for the contract period beginning September 1, 2020.